sberridge/bezsql/README.md

 ### Open Database Connection

-To being a query you can use the Open function to return a Database struct which can be used to build and run a query.
+To begin a query you can use the Open function to return a Database struct which can be used to build and run a query.

 ```go
 db, err := bezsql.Open("test")